ChapelR/noble-avatar-js/docs/5-Macros.md

 * **avatarID** (string): Each avatar has an ID.
 If you're having the user create avatars, the ID is assigned as part of the `<<avatarmaker>>` macro call.
 If you're instead importing avatars as passages using an `avatar`-tagged passage, then the ID is the name of the passage.
 * **options** (string | string array) (optional): See the `<<pt>>` macro above.
+* **classList** (string | string array) (optional): You can supply any number of custom classes to your portrait for styling.
+You can pass these classes as a list of space-separated quoted strings, a quoted list of space-separated strings, an array of strings, or any combination of these.

 **Examples**:
 ```